-

 Mayors united for quality tourism

-Over 25 mayors and public administrators, from top locations such as Capri, Cortina d'Ampezzo, Courmayeur and Taormina, gathered to discuss the challenges and opportunities of the sector.
+Over 25 mayors and public officials from top locations such as Capri, Cortina d'Ampezzo, Courmayeur, and Taormina gathered to discuss the sector's challenges and opportunities.

-The mayor of Amalfi, Daniele Milano, stressed the importance of recognizing the specificities of tourist municipalities, which require adequate resources and tools to manage the influx of visitors.
+Amalfi Mayor Daniele Milano emphasized the importance of recognizing the unique characteristics of tourist-oriented towns, which require adequate resources and tools to manage the influx of visitors.

 (h3)Flow management and protection of residents